Comic-Con-Museum/fan-forge-backend/README.md

 *   An `application.properties` file.

     This is how both Spring and the backend are configured.
-Any configuration format supported by Spring will work; however, this guide references `application.properties`, and it's on you to convert between formats.

-    The following properties must be set:

-    *   `fcb.reset-on-start`: `true` or `false`; if `true`, the database and S3 will be completely cleared when the server restarts.
-This defaults to `false`, because it's usually only useful during some development.
+The file should be located in the same directory as the fat JAR, and called exactly `application.properties`.
+Its format looks like this:

+    ```properties
+    key.one=value of key 1
+    key.two=value of key 2
+    ```

+    Because the backend only reads properties through Spring, any format and location that Spring supports will work here, too.
+Explaining all of that is outside the scope of this guide, though.

-*   A PostgreSQL-compatible SQL server.
+*   A SQL database.

-    [PostgreSQL][postgres] is open-source and available for every major platform, and can be run locally.
+    [PostgreSQL][postgres] is open-source and available for every major platform, and can be run locally, and is what the default properties are set up to expect.

-    To specify the SQL server to connect to, set the following properties in `application.properties`:
+    You need to specify the SQL server to connect to, so set the following properties in `application.properties`:

     *   `spring.datasource.url`: The URL of the database.
     *   `spring.datasource.username`: The username needed to connect to that